 UNSW employees receive a range of leave entitlements that help staff to achieve a healthy work-life balance.
-A snapshot of these are provided below, with links to explore this further.
+A snapshot of these are provided below.

 The University generally closes operations over the Christmas/New Year holiday for a specified period reviewed each year.
 The 3 working days between Christmas and New Year are granted to staff at the discretion of UNSW as ‘University Holidays’ with pay.

 UNSW's commitment to supporting staff with family and parenting responsibilities shines through our generous leave scheme.

 There are a number of entitlements for staff to access. including:

 - Primary carer leave of 26 weeks full pay (less than five years service), and 36 weeks full pay (over 5 years service)

 - Support to return back on transitional or part-time arrangements

 - Varying levels of adoption & foster parent leave

 Our UNSW Campuses offer parent-friendly spaces for all staff and postgraduate students with children and is an accredited Breastfeeding Friendly workplace.

 - Upper campus - Biological Sciences parent's room, G003, Ground Floor (Map Ref E26)